oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 ## Task 1: Run the APEX demo

 You can now enter any search term you would like to search on.
 You can pull down on a pre-created list of search terms or make up your own.
+The demo is designed to return the top 10 most similar park images based on the search term.
+Only one image per park is returned although the dataset contains many images for most parks.

 The following shows searching on the term "geysers":

 1. Run APEX demo: